dailyyoga/claude-marketplace/git-commit-message/commands/git-commit-message.md

 ---
 name: git-commit-message
-description: Generate clear and standardized commit messages based on code changes.
+description: Called when generating the commit message, it produces a clear and standardized commit message.
 ---

 # Generating Commit Messages